magi-web/DbToolsBundle/docs/content/console.md

 ./vendor/bin/db-tools
 ```

-This CLI tool runs outside of the framework and application context, therefore requires
+This CLI tool runs outside of the framework and application context.
+Therefore it requires
-that you provide a dedicated configuration file for it.
+that you provide a dedicated configuration file.

 :::info
 A script that generates a working PHAR file is provided in the repository and can be